Knowledge-Enriched Distributional Model Inversion Attacks: Experiment

+Moreover, we examine the performance of the proposed attack for recovering some implicit attributes of the private images, such as gender, age, hair style, among others.
+Table~\ref{tab: attributes} shows that our attack also outperforms GMI in terms of recovering the implicit attributes.

-\paragraph{Comparison with previous state-of-the-art.} Table~\ref{tab: dataset} compares the attack performance of our attack and the baseline on various datasets.
+Table~\ref{tab: dataset} compares the attack performance of our attack and the GMI on various datasets.
 We can see that our method outperforms the GMI by a large margin.
-One interesting finding is that, when attacking digit recognition model trained on MNIST, GMI generates images that can be successfully recognized as the target digits by the target classifier but cannot be predicted into the target digits by the evaluation classifier, which leads to 0 average accuracy.
-A specific example is that GMI tends to generate ``7" when attacking digit "1" because it only sees ``7'' in the public data.
-In in case, the generated sample can achieve a very low identity loss under the target network because it is trained to only predict 1-5, while having a high identity loss under the evaluation classifier which can predict all ten digits.
-Our method can overcome this problem to some extent and has better performance.
-We also compare our attack with the baseline for attacking various models built on the same dataset, namely, CelebA.
-The models include VGG16, ResNet152, and face.evolve, which have increased complexity.
-Among these models, face.evolve achieves state-of-the-art face recognition performance.
-The results for attacking these models are shown in Table~\ref{tab: model}, showing that our approach significantly improves the baseline on all the target models.
-The performance improvement achieved by our attack is further corroborated by Figure~\ref{fig:attack}, which exhibits ground truth private images and corresponding reconstructions given by our attack and the baseline.
-We can see that our reconstructions can mostly better preserve the facial features of a given identity than the baseline.
+One interesting finding is that, when attacking digit recognition model trained on MNIST, GMI generates images that can be successfully recognized as the target digits by the target classifier but cannot be predicted into the target digits by the evaluation classifier and the average attack accuracy is close to 0.
+As shown in Figure~\ref{fig:mnist}, when attacking digit ``0,'' GMI tends to generate ``6" because it only sees ``6'' in the public data.
+However, the generated samples can achieve high prediction accuracy under the target network, because it is trained to only predict 0-4, while having low prediction accuracy under the evaluation classifier which can predict all ten digits.
+In contrast, our attack can successfully reconstruct ``0'' even though it also only sees 5-9 in the public data.
+This demonstrates that our customized training of GAN can indeed help retain those features in the public data that are more likely to appear in private data.